sameerkewal/SQL-Exam-Practice/general-stuff.md

 current row, as determined by the offset and sorted by the LEAD function’s ORDER BY clause
 - Having **must** occur after the where clause
+- Don't use any V$ tables in joins.
+C. The V$ prefix indicates that V$DATAFILE is a public synonym for a dynamic performance view, for which Oracle Corporation does not guarantee read consistency.
+Therefore, you are recommended to limit your direct access of V$ objects to simple queries
+- create index doesn't exist.
+Create table is wat je nodig hebt om een index te maken, since creating a table with pk or uk automatically makes an index for it
+- als je updateable view hebt you dont need access to the table to update it.
+Just have privilege to the view and update that.
+Same with selecting from the view/table
+- You can grant  a role to another role but that user first needs to enable that 2nd role to make it actually work